Once your new home is completed it’s time to organise and connect your utilities, ensuring you will be truly comfortable in your new home.

-At present the water supply is run by local council, so village has its own supply and offices, and just like with the electricity supply, “smart” water meters have now been introduced.
+At present the water supply is run by the local council, so the village has its own supply and offices, and just like with the electricity supply, “smart” water meters have now been introduced.
 You will pay your water bills monthly at your local belediye, or district office, or you can pre-organise direct debit through your bank, or top up your water account with credit in advance if you are not going to be around to pay the bill on time.

-If you are lucky enough to have a swimming pool at your new home be aware that pools can only be filled with tanker water because using mains water is illegal and will incur a heavy fine or the possibility of your water supply being cut off entirely.
+If you are lucky enough to have a swimming pool at your new home be aware that pools can only be filled with tanker water because using mains water is illegal and will incur a heavy fine or the possibility of your water supply is cut off entirely.

 Unlike the UK, bottled LPG gas is the most common form of gas supply.
 This is because it is extremely expensive to get mains gas connected in North Cyprus (at least £5000), so most people stick with the bottled variety.

 There are many sizes and shapes of LPG gas bottles available, ranging from large ones for your kitchen through to small ones used for lamps in the eventuality of a power cut.
 Gas bottles are available for purchase from gas stations and supermarkets and you just simply swap your empty bottle for a full on.

 You can also get gas delivered, especially if you have installed the larger tank in your back garden for the purposes of central heating.
 If you do decide to purchase a gas tank, you must lodge a permit application at your local district office, and it will probably take a couple of months for your application to be approved.
 The local fire brigade will also visit your property to assess the location of your tank and to ensure it complies with regulations.